noahschumacher/smunch-user-food-analysis/project_notes.md

 ### model:
 ##### data-prep.py:
-- Rudementary attempt to create ingredient frequency dataframe.
+- Rudimentary attempt to create ingredient frequency dataframe.
 - File groups base tables customer_id and meal_id and then uses loops to go through every ingredient in every meal for each customer.
 - Due to looping process ingredients with the same spelling and different capitalization are grouped together which is good.
 - Runs very slowly (only using for a subset of data right now)